eyucel/eyucel.github.io/_posts/2023-11-03-logodds-odds-and-probability.md

 $$ \log \frac{P(\mathrm{Bad Standing})}{1-P(\mathrm{Bad Standing})} = 10.12 - 0.32(\mathrm{Age}) $$

 ![Desktop View](/assets/img/banco_logodds_odds_prob.svg){: w="700"}
-_Log odds, odds, and probability for our account in bad standing model._
+_Log odds, odds, and probability for our account in the bad standing model._
 This time our model has a negative coefficient on the independent variable, meaning that the log odds, odds, and probability of an account in bad standing all decrease as the account holder gets older.
 Approximately around the age of 32 does it become more likely that the individual has an account in good standing rather than in bad standing.
 For each year increase in age, the log odds decrease by 0.318 and the odds are multiplied by $e^{-0.318} \approx 0.73$ or equivalently, decrease by 27%.

 ## Example: Interactions Between Predictors